KalicoCrew/kalico/docs/Config_Reference_Bleeding_Edge.md

 This feature is enabled during klipper firmware compile by selecting "High-precision stepping support" option in menuconfig.
-The firmware then needs to be flashed to the MCU.
+The firmware then needs to be flashed to all MCU(s) using this feature.

 ![make_menuconfig](img/high-precision-menu-makeconfig.jpg)

-The following configuration line should be added to each stepper using this feature.
+The following configuration line should be added to each stepper in **printer.cfg**.
 For example in a CoreXY system the config line would be added to [stepper_x] and [stepper_y] so that it is enabled in both steppers controlling the X-Y movement of the toolhead.
 ```